azychen/Project-Starter/README.md

 > _**What** does this application do?_

 This project is able to simulate a 2 dimensional physical environment with object collisions under the effects of gravity and friction.
-In addition, objects may be created by a user, with specifiable physical attributes.
+In addition, objects may be created, saved, and loaded by a user, with specifiable physical attributes.

 > _**Who** will use it?_